 EEC syndrome can be diagnosed prenatally by ultrasound, which detects the structural abnormalities associated with the syndrome including cleft lip, cleft palate, kidney abnormalities and limb abnormalities.
 Prenatal DNA testing can be done by chorionic villi sampling or Amniocentesis.
 Mutation of the p63 gene is diagnostic for EEC syndrome.

 Although there is no specific cure for EEC syndrome, there are many treatments available for the various symptoms.
 Our patient’s main concern was his wide cleft lip and palate for which he underwent surgical repair.
 In most patients, the cleft lip and palate are surgically repaired early in life to address the issues with nutrition and speech.
 However, many patients appear to adapt well to the limb deformities of EEC syndrome.
 From a dental viewpoint, the dentition should be preserved as long as possible by restoring the teeth.
 Saliva substitutes can be used in cases of severe xerostomia.

 In conclusion, the ideal treatment plan includes early diagnosis and a multidisciplinary approach.
-An endeavour should be made to establish a protocol in the treatment of EEC syndrome to minimise progression of the deformities.
+An endeavor should be made to establish a protocol for the treatment of EEC syndrome to minimize progression of the deformities.